alexey-beshenov/alexey-beshenov/README.md

 ✉️ Email: cadadr@gmail.com

-Here you can find various repositories with my mathematical and expository work.
+Here you can find various repositories with my mathematical and expository work, and occasional toy projects.